 A photographic organization designed to create bonds between all photo majors.
-Together we will strive to improve our craft and to exhibit our work through independent shows.
-The group meets on the first and third Wednesday of the month at 7 pm in room 102.
+Together members strive to improve their craft and to exhibit their work through independent shows.

-Associate with ACM SIGGRAPH a non-profit, volunteer organization providing world-wide and year-round programs for the computer graphics community.
+Associate with ACM SIGGRAPH a non-profit, volunteer organization providing worldwide and year-round programs for the computer graphics community.
 The values that the club is organized around are those that they have found to define the SIGGRAPH community: Excellence, Integrity, Passion, Volunteerism, and Cross-disciplinary Interaction.
 The programs attempt to serve the various parts of this community, and reach out to other communities, to benefit all of us by promoting contact and information exchange.
-Meeting time is every Friday at 5:15 pm in room 213.

 The Society of Illustrators is encouraging the formation of student chapters.
 Several are forming around the country and Pennsylvania College of Art & Design (Lancaster, Pa.) is among the first.
-The goal of this group is for the students to create a community of their own to support, encourage and develop their knowledge, skill and exposure to the ever-changing field of illustration, while connecting with other student groups and professionals from across the country.
-Special events and exhibitions, projects and competitions, field trips and guest speakers are all benefits of student membership.
-Meeting time is every Friday at 5:30 pm in room 314.
+The goal of this group is for the students to create a community of their own to support, encourage and develop their knowledge, skill, and exposure to the ever-changing field of illustration while connecting with other student groups and professionals from across the country.
+Special events and exhibitions, projects and competitions, field trips, and guest speakers are all benefits of student membership.

 24-Hour Comics Day

 24-Hour Comics Day is a 1-day event focused on illustration and celebrating the worldwide 24-Hour Comics Day phenomenon.
-Students and faculty from the PCA&D community will be participating as they strive to complete a print and/or web comic in 24 hours.
+Students and faculty from the PCA&D community strive to complete a print and/or webcomic in 24 hours.
 24-Hour Comics Day is an event held around the world, which challenges writers and artists to create a full 24-page comic in 24 consecutive hours.
 Thousands of artists take the 24-Hour Comics Day Challenge every year!
 The goal is that everything: story, design and layout, finished art, lettering, color (if applicable), paste-up, proofreading, everything is done in 24 hours.
 Once pen hits paper, the clock starts ticking.
 24 hours later, the pen lifts off the paper, never to descend again.
 Participants can work on their own or collaboratively.
-They can also participate in non-comic events and themed workshops focusing on figure drawing, character development, marketing and self-promotion, etc. The event will be held this year on Saturday, October 1, 2016
+They can also participate in non-comic events and themed workshops focusing on figure drawing, character development, marketing and self-promotion, etc.

 Student Clubs & Student Ambassador